ScratchAddons/website/privacy.md

 ---
 layout: markdown
-title: Privacy policy
+title: Privacy Policy
 description: This Privacy Policy describes how we collect, use, and safeguard the information you give us.
 ---

+*Effective date: 30 September 2020*

 This Privacy Policy describes how we collect, use, and safeguard the information you give us.
-In this agreement, website refers to the Scratch Addons website (https://scratchaddons.com/).
-Extension refers to our browser extension, which you can download from https://chrome.google.com/webstore/detail/fbeffbjdlemaoicjdapfpikkikjoneco or https://addons.mozilla.org/firefox/addon/scratch-messaging-extension/.
+In this agreement, website refers to the Scratch Addons website (<https://scratchaddons.com/>).
+Extension refers to our browser extension, which you can download from <https://chrome.google.com/webstore/detail/fbeffbjdlemaoicjdapfpikkikjoneco> or <https://addons.mozilla.org/firefox/addon/scratch-messaging-extension/.>

 When we talk about the service, we mean any service provided by us, such as the website or our services used in addons.
-The terms &quot;we,&quot; &quot;us,&quot; and &quot;our&quot; refer to the leaders of the Scratch Addons open source project (https://github.com/ScratchAddons).
+The terms &quot;we,&quot; &quot;us,&quot; and &quot;our&quot; refer to the leaders of the Scratch Addons open source project (<https://github.com/ScratchAddons>).
 When you use our services, you agree to this privacy policy.

 ## Information we collect